Why We Can’t (and Shouldn’t) Live Without Heat Protectant

-Just as certain steps in our grooming process seem like a chore—side-eyeing you, body lotion—there are some aspects of adhering to responsible hair care that feel unnecessary.
-Applying heat protectant has admittedly been one of these.
+Just as certain steps in our grooming process seem like a chore—side-eyeing you, body lotion—there are some aspects of adhering to responsible hair care that feel unnecessary like applying heat protectant.
 Not to say that as diligent beauty editors we would ever skip it!
 But, an in-depth look is indeed needed to better understand how they work.

 They’re commonly packaged as sprays, creams, blow-dry lotions, prepping formulas, foams, and leave-in conditioners, all made to protect strands before heat styling from a blow dryer or iron, as well as even provide some grip and control.
 What these all have in common are two silicones: Cyclomethicone and dimethicone.